Adventurer at Heart

 Planning for the Tour began in earnest.
 Rick assembled a team, secured the necessary equipment and sought expert advice.

 In 1985, at the age of 27, Rick Hansen set out on a journey that would make history.
-Inspired by the dream of creating an accessible and inclusive world, and fuelled by a deep seated belief that ‘anything is possible,’ Rick and his team battled the elements and the odds for more than two years through 34 countries on four continents.
+Inspired by his dreams to create awareness of the potential of people with disabilities and the importance of a world without barriers, and to find a cure for paralysis after spinal cord injury, and fuelled by a deep seated belief that ‘anything is possible,’ Rick and his team battled the elements and the odds for more than two years through 34 countries on four continents.

 He wheeled the equivalent of two marathons every day (40,000 kilometres in total) before returning home to a hero’s welcome in Vancouver.
 His Man In Motion World Tour was complete.
 Rick and his team had not only raised awareness of the potential of people with disabilities but they had also managed to raise $26 million to help realize Rick’s dream of a truly accessible and inclusive world.